WiproOpenSource/openapphack/README.md

 #### What is OpenAppHack Project?

-An **OpenAppHack** Project is a fork of the openhack-vm repository.
+An **OpenAppHack Project** is a repository forked from the openapphack-vm repository.

 You need to make use of the openapphack ansible roles and openapphack yoeman generators and build an impressive fully functional opensource application.